Logo

 time value of money

-Whether you’re borrowing, saving, or investing, it can be important to understand how the value of money can change over time.
-The time value of money (TVM) is the idea that money is worth more today than the same amount of money in the future, and it’s a core concept in finance.
+In short, the time value of money (TVM) is the idea that money is worth more today than the same amount of money in the future, and it’s a core concept in finance.

-The time value of money (TVM) is fairly easy to understand as a concept.
-For example, most people would rather receive $1,000 today than the same $1,000 three years from now.
+The time value of money (TVM) is fairly easy to understand.
+For example, most people would rather receive $1,000 today than $1,000 three years from now.
 There are different reasons for the changing value, but three of the main ones are:

 • You could use the money now to earn money.
 If you receive money today, you may be able to make money by saving or investing it.
 There’s an opportunity cost—the lost potential earnings—if you don’t receive the money until later.